PayDock/e-commerce-powerboard-commercetools-npm/README.md

 }
  ```

-Use the function redirectToThankYouPage to receive a text status about the order.
+Use the function redirectToThankYouPage to receive a text about the status of the order.

 ```javascript
 async function redirectToThankYouPage(router) {